polyipseity/information/special/value proposition canvas.md

 <!--pytextgen generate section="49ba"--><!-- The following content is generated at 2024-03-13T22:31:33.738010+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←create a customer profile
+- _(begin)_→::@::←create a customer profile
-- create a customer profile→:::←outline the interview
+- create a customer profile→::@::←outline the interview
-- outline the interview→:::←interview
+- outline the interview→::@::←interview
-- interview→:::←capture new customer profile
+- interview→::@::←capture new customer profile
-- capture new customer profile→:::←review interview, and repeat from "outline the interview" several times, like 10 times
+- capture new customer profile→::@::←review interview, and repeat from "outline the interview" several times, like 10 times
-- review interview, and repeat from "outline the interview" several times, like 10 times→:::←find customer patterns
+- review interview, and repeat from "outline the interview" several times, like 10 times→::@::←find customer patterns
-- find customer patterns→:::←_(end)_
+- find customer patterns→::@::←_(end)_

 <!--/pytextgen-->

 ## test

-Test is {{reducing risk and uncertainty of new ideas and then improving your value propositions}}.
+Test is {@{reducing risk and uncertainty of new ideas and then improving your value propositions}@}.

 ### test steps